sofiabelen/sofiabelen.github.io/content/literature/platos-republic-book-3-the-illusion-of-free-will-as-a-noble-lie/index.md

 ## The Illusions of Self and Free Will as Noble Lies
 Could it be that in order to survive and thrive in our day-to-day life, we need the illusion of a self?
 We need to believe that what we experience as "I" or as self exists and is an entity separate from the rest of the experiences in our consciousness.
 We need to believe that the thoughts we think are our own and we have a say in our destinies.
 In other words, we need to believe that we have free will.

-I like this experiment: close your eyes and observe your thoughts as they appear in consciousness, try to see where those thoughts come from.
+I like this experiment: close your eyes and observe your thoughts as they appear in consciousness.
+Try to see where those thoughts come from.
 Did you choose to think them?
 Look for a self that is the producing them.
 Who is observing those thoughts as they pop up?
 Is it the same entity as the one that came up with them?
 How are those thoughts different from other experiences in consciousness, those that come from the "outside": sounds, colors, changes in light...
 Do they all not share the same nature?
 Experiences that arise and then fade away, out of our control.

 I’m not sure I can confidently say if free will exists or not.
 I don't have proof either way and I'm looking for an answer myself.
 What I'm trying to say, however, is that *if we live in a deterministic universe*, then the illusion of free will could be considered a noble lie that the brain puts together so that we can function, couldn't it?
 What other noble lies did Plato have in mind?

-As for the illusion of self, *if it is an illusion after all*, there's a name in psychology for when the spell is broken: Depersonalization, either by itself or as a symptom of a dissociative disorders.
+As for the illusion of self, *if it is an illusion after all*, there's a name in psychology for when the spell is broken: Depersonalization, either by itself or as a symptom of a dissociative disorder.

 This brings into perspective why some warn to be careful with meditation practices, as it could break such illusions at a time when we are not yet ready for it.